w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/07-computing.md

 - hdfs://path (or just `path`)
   - HDFS is used by the master and core nodes
   - *AWS EBS volume storage is used for HDFS data*
-  - Is fast, best used for caching the results produced by intermediate job-flow steps, *why?*
+  - It is fast and best used for caching the results produced by intermediate job-flow steps. *Why?*
-  - It’s ephemeral storage which is reclaimed when the cluster ends
+  - It’s temporary storage which is reclaimed when the cluster ends
 - s3://DOC-EXAMPLE-BUCKET1/path (EMRFS)
   - An implementation of the Hadoop file system atop Amazon S3
   - We can avoid EBS storage